proofjke/proofjke/README.md

 I am a results-oriented **Product Manager** with over **5 years of experience** in building and scaling digital products.
 My approach combines a deep economic background with a passion for structured processes and data-driven growth.

+I leverage n8n for process automation, Lovable and Replit for rapid MVP prototyping, and a suite of LLMs (Claude, Gemini, Perplexity) for data-driven discovery and strategic documentation.

 ---

 ### 🛠 Professional Expertise